awsdocs/aws-java-developer-guide/doc_source/setup-project-gradle.rst

 Gradle will automatically resolve the correct version of your SDK dependencies using the information from the BOM.

+You can also refer to the *AWS Code Catalog* to learn what dependencies to use for a given AWS service.
+Refer to the POM file under a specific service example.
+For example, if you are interested in the dependencies for the AWS S3 service, see the :sdk-examples-java-s3:`complete example <GetAcl.java>` on GitHub.
+(Look at the pom under /java/example_code/s3).

 Here's the complete :file:`build.gradle` file:

 .. code-block:: groovy